 This article describes how you can work with different price lists in Next Project.

-At the beginning of the article, the instructions are presented in video format; if you prefer a written guide, it is available further down the page.
+At the beginning of the article, the instructions are presented in video format.
+If you prefer a written guide, it's available further down the page.

 Some colors and icons in Next Project may have changed since the webinar was recorded, but the description of the features is still current.